pityasteaghes04/sustainable-energy-analytics/README.md

-# Sustainable Energy Analytics with Python
+# Renewable Energy Data Analyst

 This project analyzes how solar panel energy output varies by location and phone battery capacity using real-world data and Python.
 Built as a final project for a renewable energy and software integration course, it demonstrates the use of data analysis, visualization, and API integration to answer an applied engineering question: